Marisken Surgery: Treatment, Procedure & Experiences

 - Size and location of the marisca

-- Skin condition (e.g., in anal eczema or sensitive skin)
+- Skin condition (e.g., with anal eczema or sensitive skin)

 - Experience of the proctologist with certain devices